North Korean test splits world powers

 How is South Korea responding?

+South Korea responded within minutes by firing two ballistic missiles into the sea in a simulated strike on the North.

-In South Korea, President Moon Jae-in held an emergency meeting of his national security council, where he said that dialogue with the North was "impossible in a situation like this".
+At an emergency meeting of his national security council, President Moon Jae-in said that dialogue with the North was "impossible in a situation like this".

 Officials have been ordered to prepare for possible North Korean chemical, biological and electromagnetic pulse (EMP) attacks, a presidential spokesman said.